esaukova/esaukova/README.md

 # 💫 About Me:
-I am QA/QC tester with a passion for Python
+I am QA/QC tester with a passion for Python and Java

 ## 🌐 Socials: